danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 If you do have a valid use case, plus enough resources and knowledge to build your own auth server, tread carefully. **A poor implementation will lead to a bad user experience and is also dangerous, because it can compromise your users and organization.**

 What should you do then?
-In my opinion, use a third party auth provider like <a href="https://aws.amazon.com/cognito/" target="_blank" rel="noopener noreferrer">Cognito</a> or <a href="https://auth0.com/" target="_blank" rel="noopener noreferrer">Auth0</a>.
+In my opinion, use a third party auth provider like <a href="https://aws.amazon.com/cognito/" target="_blank" rel="noopener noreferrer">Cognito</a> or Auth0.
 They give you all the fancy tooling, scalable infrastructure and resources you will need to provide a _secure_, _reliable_, _performant_ and _usable_ solution.
 Sure, you'll have to pay for it, but the pricing is _very_ fair.
 And it will most likely be a small fraction of what it would cost you when you'd roll your own solution.

 Another (sometimes overlooked) benefit of choosing _buy over build_, is that you'll get access to the domain expert's _knowledge_.
 Where they can advise and help you choose the best auth strategy for your use case.
 And last but not least--leaving the complexities and challenges of auth to the experts, gives you the ability to _focus_ on your own things again!

 However, I do recommend you build an auth service yourself for learning purposes.
 I think it's quite fun and challenging.
 And more importantly, you'll get a deeper understanding of the subject--which will be _very_ helpful when you're navigating the "documentation jungle" of your favorite auth provider.

-Okay, lets get started!
+Okay, let's get started!

 ## What will we build?